Kasi Lemmons: Teaching

 Lemmons has worked extensively as a mentor and educator.
 She has been a board member of Film Independent and has contributed to Film Independent's Filmmaker Labs as a speaker and moderator.
 She also continues to serve as an advisor to the Sundance Screenwriter and Filmmaker Labs.
 Guest lecturing and speaking engagements include Yale University, Columbia Film School, MIT, UCLA, USC, The Los Angeles Film School and The University of Pristina Film School in Kosovo.
 Kasi was Vassar College's 2008 Artist in Residence and in the 2010–2011 academic year, Lemmons was the UCLA Regents’ Lecturer in the School of Theater, Film & Television.
 She was also the leader/moderator of the AFI curriculum's core class, Narrative Workshop.

 She is an Associate Arts Professor at New York University's Tisch School of the Arts.

 Opera

 Lemmons adapted the novel Fire Shut Up in My Bones by Charles Blow into an opera libretto for the composer Terence Blanchard.
 It was premiered by the Opera Theatre of Saint Louis on June 15, 2019, and opened the 2021–2022 Metropolitan Opera season, becoming that institution's first opera by an African-American composer.

 Personal life

 Lemmons has been married to actor and director Vondie Curtis-Hall since 1995.
-The couple have four children, including actor Henry Hunter Hall.
+The couple have two children, including actor Henry Hunter Hall.

 Lemmons says she is primarily an artist: "I don't wake up every day saying I'm a black woman because it's too given, but I wake up every day feeling like an artist and I feel I'm an artist".